Adrozek Silently Alters Search Results in Web Browsers

 Adrozek is similar to other adware attacks.
 It differs, however, in that it sabotages a number of security controls in order to remain on the infected machine longer.
 Notably, the malware prevents the installation of important updates and disables integrity checks for browser configuration files.
 While the core function (ad injection) of the malware is not harmful, the secondary function introduces significant security risks.

 One of these security risks includes a password stealing component.

-Adrozek would be picked up quickly by SMART-Sentinel, the engine behind CYDEF’s managed detection service SMART-Monitor
+Adrozek would be picked up quickly by SMART-Monitor, the engine behind CYDEF’s managed detection service.

 Adrozek does not take extraordinary steps to its installation.
 Microsoft identified the 6 steps the malware takes during installation:

 The stager phase (2ndinstaller).
 The main payload is downloaded using a random name.

 The main payload phase.
 This is the main malware loop that performs all the following phases.

 The persistence phase.
 The malware registers a service for persistence.